 Bicycle use, like all other uses, is considered in the context of the larger landscape, with a focus on providing desirable opportunities that can be maintained to a useable standard.
-HPWF UMP proposals are protective of the unit's natural resources and will marry well with optimizing experiences of other use types in the unit, and mesh with the variety of bicycle opportunities already approved for nearby lands,
+HPWF UMP proposals are protective of the unit's natural resources and will marry well with optimizing experiences of other use types in the unit, and mesh with the variety of bicycle opportunities already approved for nearby lands.

 Based on public comments such as this, and a reassessment of existing and proposed trails, a suitable loop traverse with a connection to Frontier Town was designated for bicycle use.
 This loop is created by the following existing and proposed trails: Hammond Pond Trail, Hammond Pond Trail Extension, Moose Mountain Pond to Hammond Pond Trail, Moose Mountain Pond Trail, Berrymill Flow Trail, and Bass Lake Trail.
 These trails provide for bicycle use in an area of the unit that can withstand such use, provides for loop trail and community connection opportunities.
 In addition, the Schroon River Road and the East of Route 9 Multiple Use Trail will remain designated for bicycle use in the UMP.
-Formatted: Indent: Left: 0.5"

-III.
-Recreational Resources and Human Use ŧ Finally, regarding the comment that the new North Country National Scenic Train sections be open to bikes (Schroon Falls to Johnson Pond Road, Long Sue to Moose Mountain Pond, etc): !
+Finally, regarding the comment that the new North Country National Scenic Trail sections be open to bikes (Schroon Falls to Johnson Pond Road, Long Sue to Moose Mountain Pond, etc):

 These sections are only intended to be constructed/maintained to a foot/snowshoe trail standard.
-A goal of the NCNST (and for trail sections to be • Formatted: Indent: Left: 0.5" certified by North Country Trail Association) is for as much of the trail as possible to be hiking trails.
-Formatted: Font: Italic Schroon River Formatted: Font: Bold, Underline Comment: The draft UMP does a good job of documenting and proposing protections or the Hammond pond Wild Forest's many water resources.
+A goal of the NCNST (and for trail sections to be certified by North Country Trail Association) is for as much of the trail as possible to be hiking trails.

+Comment: The draft UMP does a good job of documenting and proposing protections for the Hammond pond Wild Forest's many water resources.
 However the portion of the Schroon River flowing through the unit is suffering significant erosion post-Irene.
 AWA supports Trout Unlimited in their call for action to mitigate this erosion.
-Specific action tems should be added to the draft UMP to join in the ongoing study work by Trout Unlimited, the Essex County Soil and Water Conservation District and the U.S. Army Corp of Engineers to address this problem.
-Response: Through the public comment period, the Department's Division of Lands & Forests has become more aware of this issue and the efforts to understand this disturbance of the Schroon River system.
-The UMP now proposes to support al study and mitigation efforts that will benefit this unique river system. .
-Formatted: Indent: Left: 0.5" Comment: I would also like to address the out of control erosion situation from North Hudson via the Schroon River into Schroon Lake.
-I asked to organize a meeting to occus on this issue which has direct negative impacts on Schroon Lake and the isheries.
-It has been estimated from one reach along the Schroon River that about 6,000 tons of sand made it into Schroon Lake.
+Specific action items should be added to the draft UMP to join in the ongoing study work by Trout Unlimited, the Essex County Soil and Water Conservation District and the U.S. Army Corp of Engineers to address this problem.

+Through the public comment period, the Department's Division of Lands & Forests has become more aware of this issue and the efforts to understand this disturbance of the Schroon River system.
+The UMP now proposes to support all study and mitigation efforts that will benefit this unique river system.

+Comment: I would also like to address the out of control erosion situation from North Hudson via the Schroon River into Schroon Lake.
+I asked to organize a meeting to focus on this issue which has direct negative impacts on Schroon Lake and the fisheries.
+It has been estimated from one reach along the Schroon River that about 5,000 tons of sand made it into Schroon Lake.
 The meeting took place on May 29, 2018 and attendance was excellent, including Senator Betty Little and Assemblyman Dan Stec, Town Supervisors and Board members, DEC, APA, affected Lake Associations, Trout Unlimited, County Soil & Water Conservation Districts.
 There appears to be consensus that the project must attempt to correct the erosion situation upstream, and that the solution is to create a self-maintaining natural channel in the Schroon River.
-Response: